 Grant is a corporate and commercial litigator with experience in a broad range of industries and disputes.
 He fiercely advocates for all of his clients.

 He has extensive experience in the Alberta Court of Queens Bench and the Alberta ...

-Kyle is a lawyer in the Litigation and Dispute Resolution Group at Lawson Lundell.
-Kyle practices general commercial litigation, and also has experience in administrative law and post-secondary litigation.
+Kyle is a lawyer in the Litigation and Dispute Resolution Group in Calgary, with a practice focused on general commercial litigation.